THANK YOU FOR HELPING US PRESERVE CALIFORNIA’S ARCHIVAL RECORDS!

 Registration.
 Please check in at the Reception Desk and complete a researcher registration form.
 Proceed into the Research Room and hand the registration form to the Archivist on duty.

 Services.
 Photocopies are available for a fee.
 Archives staff can usually complete copy orders of up to 50 pages while waiting.
 Copies may be made by private copy services with prior approval by the Reference Coordinator.
 Bound volumes, fragile documents, and oversized materials may not be copied by private copy services.
 All copy vendors MUST speak with an Archivist prior to beginning work.

 Lockers.
 Personal belongings (e.g. coats, jackets, water bottles, umbrellas, bags, purses, briefcases, computer covers/cases, folders, hand sanitizer, etc.) must be placed in lockers or coat closets located in the Research Room reception area.
 Only paper, pencils, and approved equipment are permitted at research tables.

-Care and Handling.
+Handling.
 Please exercise all possible care to prevent damage to the records.
 Records should not be leaned on, written on, folded anew, traced over, or handled roughly.
 Records must remain on the tables in full view of the Archivists on duty.
+Researchers working with restricted records or materials from the high security vault must sit at the tables at the front of the Research Room, nearest to the Reference Desk.
 White cotton gloves will be provided when handling photographic materials.
 Unbound documents must be kept in the order in which they are received.
 USE PENCIL ONLY.
 This precludes accidental ink marks on records.
 Pencils are available on request.

 Microfilm.
 Microfilm copies of archival records must be used when available.
 Documents are not allowed in the Microfilm Viewing Room.
 Microfilm reader–printers are not for viewing and printing non–State Archives microfilm.
 Exceptions may be made for state agencies that make prior arrangements with the Reference Coordinator.